 Anatomical Planes of Movement

-Anatomical plans are super relevant for both your anatomy and physiology exam, but also for your PT practical and when working with clients post course.
+Anatomical plans are super relevant for both your anatomy and physiology exam, but also for your PT practical and when working with clients post-course.

 Once you truly understand these 3 anatomical planes of movement your overall gym programming goes to the next level.

-Once you now the 3 anatomical planes, you can easily analyse your clients daily movements and sporting movements so you can plan a specific progression for towards your clients goal.
-See, most people live life using just one plane a time.
-However, life requires us to move across all three planes constantly.
-For example, think about the simple move of getting into a car seat or moving around the office?
-You cross all three planes all the time.
+Once you now the 3 anatomical planes, you can easily analyze your clients daily movements and sporting movements so you can plan a specific progression for towards your client’s goal.

-Typically in the gym, we spend most of our time training in one plane of movement. for example, a bicep curl is just within the sagittal plane and a squat is also sagittal, and running…. in fact we spend a lot of time training sagittally.
+Typically in the gym, we spend most of our time training in one plane of movement. for example, a bicep curl is just within the sagittal plane and a squat is also sagittal and running…. in fact we spend a lot of time training sagittally.

 If we do not train across all three planes, we increase the risk of injury even when completing basic tasks!
-I’m sure you know someone that has injured their back when getting washing out the washing machine for example.
+I’m sure you know someone that has injured their back when getting the washing out the washing machine for example.

-As a personal trainer, knowing these 3 anatomical planes of movements stands you in good stead to support your clients movements patterns and work smart towards their training goals.
+As a personal trainer, knowing these 3 anatomical planes of movements stands you in good stead to support your client’s movements patterns and work smart towards their training goals.

-Movement can be divided into three planes… I’m sure you know that by now…
+Movement can be divided into three planes…

 Plane of movement 1: The sagittal plane

 This includes exercises such as biceps curl, leg press of abdominal crunches.

 Plane of movement 2: The frontal plane

-The frontal plan divides our body into front and back.
+The frontal plane divides our body into front and back.
 The anatomical term for the front portion is anterior and the back portion is posterior.